Roxanne24/UNDLocalBusiness/README.md

-# Single screen info page
+# UNDLocalBusiness - Single screen info page

+Project as a part of nano-degree at [Udacity](https://www.udacity.com/).

+### Project rubic

+Design and implement a single screen app that displays information about a fictional small business.
+Think along the lines of your favorite coffeeshop, local restaurant, or that gem of a store that sells those rare comic books or records.

+#### Helper :smiley:

 - Nested LinearLayout
 - Relative Layout